The Anesthesia Gas Machine

 The potential flaws?

 Photograph of the (older) Link-25 system.
-Click on the thumbnail, or on the underlined text, to see the larger version (63 KB).
+Click on the thumbnail, or on the underlined text, to see the larger version.

-The older Ohmeda Link 25 is a purely mechanical system: A chain links nitrous oxide and oxygen flow control knobs, allows either to be adjusted independently, yet automatically intercedes to maintain a minimum 1:3 ratio of oxygen to nitrous oxide.
+The older Ohmeda Link 25 is a purely mechanical system: A chain links nitrous oxide and oxygen flow control knobs, allowing either to be adjusted independently, yet automatically intercedes to maintain a minimum 1:3 ratio of oxygen to nitrous oxide.
 Also, older Ohmeda machines (Modulus, Excel) supply nitrous oxide to its flow control valve at 26 psi, via a second-stage pressure regulator.
 Therefore, the system has pneumatic and mechanical components in its control of gas mixture.
-See Anesth Analg 2001;92:913 for a report of failure of the chain-link mechanism.

 Diagram of the S-ORC.
 Click on the thumbnail, or on the underlined text, to see the larger version.

-Dräger S-ORC (newer hypoxic guard system as found on Fabius GS).
+Dräger S-ORC (hypoxic guard system as found on Fabius).
 Resistors generate back pressure on a control diaphragm, in proportion to oxygen and nitrous oxide flows.
-S-ORC guarantees a minimum FIO2 of 21% by limiting nitrous oxide flow.
+Like Link-25 and other older systems, S-ORC only guarantees a minimum delivered FIO2 of 21% (by limiting nitrous oxide flow).

 Newest workstations with electronic gas mixers (Aisys, Avance, Perseus) supply a minimum delivered FIO2 of 25% with nitrous oxide, but will allow 21% if the carrier gas is air only.
 The hypoxic guard system includes desflurane on workstations with electronic gas mixers.
-These systems usually include a backup knob and glass flowtube, because they will not function if electric power fails.
+These systems usually include an emergency backup knob and glass flowtube at the common gas outlet to indicate total FGF, because the gas mixer ceases to function if electric power fails.
 Automated gas control (as found on Maquet Flow-i workstation, or the Drager Zeus workstation) regulates inspired oxygen and expired agent concentration (as discussed above).